KelvinLaw-jpg/Assembly-playground/Assembly101-etc.md

 ```

 **Jumps**

+there are many types of jumps, and they look at the flags to determine the jump.
+JMP is an unconditional jump 'jump anyways'.
+JA is condition to CF
+and ZF=0.

 ```
 ; Program to demonstrate jmp instructions by accepting a user input between 0-9 ; Then comparing it against 5 and printing a message